 Most submission of work for the modules is electronic, so there is little need for printing.

 Part time study is an option on this programme for students who wish to combine their study with work.
-Where possible we try to ensure that part time students only need to attend for 1 day a week, although students will be expected to undertake additional independent study.
+All modules are available on campus, each taught in one two-hour block per week, over 12 weeks, during the usual University calendar.
+Where possible we will timetable modules that are typically taken together to run on the same day, although students will be expected to undertake additional independent study.

 On rare occasions we may need to make changes to our course programmes after they have been published